 With the fall economic statement and now the Party convention behind us—the push to budget 2019 has begun.
 Do you have an inventive service delivery proposal?
 Are you innovating in the healthcare space?
 Do you have efficiency solutions?
 Ask our Public Affairs team how we can help you engage the government ahead of Budget 2019.

-——— Written by Tausha Michaud, former Director, Public Affairs, NATIONAL Public Relations, and Matt Hiraishi, Manager, NATIONAL Public Relations
+——— Written by Tausha Michaud, former Director, Public Affairs, NATIONAL Public Relations, and Matt Hiraishi, former Manager, NATIONAL Public Relations